alexconst/alexconst.github.io/_drafts/ansible.md

 Playbooks are YAML files that describe configuration, deployment and orchestration operations to be performed on a group of nodes.
 Each *playbook* contains a list of  *plays*, and each *play* includes a list of *tasks*, and each *task* calls an Ansible module.
 Tasks are executed sequentially according to the order defined in the playbook.
 Apart from those there is also the concept of *handler* which is a task that executes at the end of a *play* (but only once) when it is triggered by any of the *tasks* (that were set to notify that handler).
+They are typically used to restart services and reboot the machine.

 Parametrization of a playbook can be done via *variables*.
 These can be defined in playbooks, inventories, and via the command line.
 A special class of variables goes by the name of *facts*, which consist on information gathered from a targeted node, and are particularly useful when dealing with config files that need external IP addresses.